BloomTech-Labs/story-squad-fe-archived/README.md

 -   Based on our knowledge, React is the most viable option to put what we know to use.
 -   Allows for easy creation of single page applications with routing.

+#### React Read PDF B

+-   Allows for easy conversion from pdf to canvas.

 #### Jest

 -   It simplifies all testing.